gcallah/work/chaps/weber.md

 *ignore* thse factors any more than someone researching the effect of lead pipes on Roman decline *ignores* barbarian
 invasions: no, they are just focusing on something else.

+Malcolm H. MacKinnon claims to have definitively debunked Weber, as he professes to show that the Puritans had no anxiety as to whether they were chosen at all: in fact, they had almost entirely abandoned Calvin's doctrine of predestination in favor of a doctrine of salvation by good works.
+(See his 1989a and 1989b.)
+However, David Zaret (1993) thoroughly refutes MacKinnon's claims.

-## Some Problems with Weber's Thesis
+## Some Outstanding Problems with Weber's Thesis

 It's not the purpose of this paper to pretend that Weber's thesis is without blemishes.
 To that end, I will note a few here, although again, the list is far from comprehensive.